dmarx/disco/NOTES.md

   'prompt': "A traveller at lightspeed in hyperspace, matte painting trending on Artstation", #by Asher Brown Durand
     'prompt': "Garden hall at Petra, matte painting trending on artstation", #by Asher Brown Durand

+This one was made with openAI 512 Clip guidance was about 2000 & tv scale was 1000 , maybe that's why it was 'smooth'ish Festival of Hats by Justin Blume
+Rosette Nebula - Neptunes Trident r astrophotography opposed symmetrical hexagonal lens flare of light complex fractal

 pip install piq
 pip install ftfy
 pip install ipywidgets